GVodyanov/Mindrev/README.md

 ### Running

-This is absolutely not in a usable state yet but if you really want to run this just make sure you have the flutter SDK and git installed and run this
+This is absolutely not in a usable state yet but if you really want to run this just make sure you have the flutter SDK and git installed and run this (on *nix systems)

 ```bash
 git clone https://github.com/ScratchX98/Mindrev.git && cd Mindrev && flutter run